fbab/cdli-gh.github.io/pages/dev-notes.md

 │&nbsp;&nbsp;&nbsp;└── ORACC & ETCSL material

-&nbsp;&nbsp;*All of the material, code and data, of previous experiments and work on the morphology of Sumerian, mailny ORACC ETCSRI and ETCSL.*
+&nbsp;&nbsp;*All of the material, code and data, of previous experiments and work on the morphology of Sumerian, mainly ORACC ETCSRI and ETCSL.*

 │&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── ETCSL with bound attribute from J. Eberling